• Skip to primary navigation

 The following guide will explore the different charcuterie board dimensions & sizes, materials, and care methods for charcuterie boards.
 The art of charcuterie is no longer confined to the upscale eateries of Paris or the pages of gourmet cookbooks.
 This French term, which traditionally refers to the preparation and assembly of cured meat, has taken social media by storm.

-A beautifully assembled charcuterie board is the main event at many dinner parties, an edible canvas that can be as unique as the host.
-However, one of the most critical aspects of the best charcuterie boards isn't the array of meats, types of cheese, or fresh fruit on display; it's the board itself.
+A beautifully assembled charcuterie board is the main event at many dinner parties.
+An edible canvas that can be as unique as the host.
+However, one of the most critical aspects of the best charcuterie boards isn't the array of meats, types of cheese, or fresh fruit on display.
+It's the board itself.

 Jump to: